-Jokes aside, Houston traffic is ranked third worst in the country for traffic.
+Jokes aside, Houston is ranked the third worst in the country for traffic.
 It’s estimated that the average commuter spends 49 hours a year sitting in traffic, which is a hell of a lot of time.

 So consider the role your commute will play in your daily life before moving to Houston.

 #5.
-Poor recycling habits
+Poor Recycling Habits

 Poor recycling habits may not be a big con of living in Houston for some folks, but for me it’s a hassle.
 I grew up in the pacific northwest where recycling is considered sport.

 The effort required to recycle (driving it to a specific site) makes recycling a hassle.
-It adds a weekly errand to my to-do list that simply doesn’t seem necessary in a large city.
+It adds a weekly errand to my to-do list that simply doesn’t seem necessary in such a large city.

 As such, I wasn’t too surprised to learn that only 2.6% of waste is recycled in Houston.
 As a local, that number is embarrassingly low.

 One of my least favorite things about living in Houston is the constant threat of tropical storms from June through November.